PurpleStripedUnicorn/raspberry-pi-monitor-tool/README.md

 read the following document before using the software on your website or server.

 ## How it works
-You add the [server-monitor folder](../master/server-monitor/) folder to the root directory of your website.
+You add the [server-monitor](../master/server-monitor/) folder to the root directory of your website.
 Now go to your-website.com/server-monitor and see the results.
 (You do not need a domain name, an IP address is enough)